Eat Better – Drink Less – Exercise More

 Cannabis & Exercise

 Yes, certain cannabis strains and products, especially Indica and Indica-dominant Hybrids, have sedative effects.
 The strain formerly known as Gorilla Glue (now branded as GG#4, Glue, or The Glue) earned its name because its effects ‘glue’ you to the couch.
-But, there are also strains and products whose euphoric effects are uplifting and invigorating.
+But, there are strains and products whose euphoric effects are mentally uplifting and physically invigorating.

-Sativas and certain Hybrids can offer more energy than a cup of coffee or energy drink.
+Sativas and certain Hybrids can offer more pep than a cup of coffee or energy drink.
 You’ll feel ready to go, filled with energy to burn.
 But the physical motivation is only half of the experience of combining cannabis and exercise.

 Finding the right product is easy.
 Consult one of our knowledgeable Budtenders to learn more about strains and products that offer these properties.